 Please see our application page for more information.

-Zynga.org and NewSchools Venture Fund are co-founding partners of co.lab.
-In the first year of the program, Zynga.org will provide 100% of co.lab’s funding.
-In addition, Zynga.org provides office space in San Francisco, and also coordinates access to Zynga’s talent and best practices for co.lab companies.
-NewSchools Venture Fund provides co.lab with operational oversight and guidance, coordinates partnerships and pilot testing with educators and schools and includes co.lab companies in all activities available to our network of edtech entrepreneurs.
+Zynga.org is a co-founder of co.lab.
+In the initial years of the program, Zynga.org will provide co.lab’s funding.
+In addition, Zynga.org provides office space in San Francisco, and coordinates access to Zynga’s talent and best practices from the commercial games industry for co.lab companies.
+Zynga.org also provides opportunities to pilot games in classrooms, on an as-needed basis, via its relationship with SFUSD.

 Who staffs co.lab?

-co.lab is managed by a team of full-time, dedicated staff employed by NewSchools Venture Fund.
-In addition, both Zynga.org and NewSchools contribute staff time to the accelerator on an in-kind basis.
+co.lab is managed by a team of full-time, dedicated staff and a part-time educator-in-residence.
+In addition, Zynga.org contributes staff time to the accelerator on an in-kind basis.
 Volunteers from the game industry, including Zynga employees, are also a key part of co.lab’s approach to sharing best practices and advice on product development, marketing and distribution and other related topics.

 Where is co.lab located?